cgreen18/Auburn-REU-on-UAVs/MATLAB/Cloud_stitching/README.md

+## The Stitching App
+This app is meant to act as a high level implementation.
 The flexx_point_cloud_stitch_app.mlapp is to be opened using the MATLAB app editor.

 This app is what you will use to choose .rrf and .txt files associated with stitching together a point cloud.
-This app is meant to act as a high level implementation.

 ![alt text](https://github.com/cgreen18/Auburn-REU-on-UAVs/blob/master/MATLAB/Cloud_stitching/Stitch_app_pic.PNG "Stitching App")
 ## Opening Files
 The two buttons at the top right open a file browser where the user can choose their .rrf and .txt files one at a time.